Home Wireless Earbuds Jbl Tune Flex Vs. Sony Linkbuds S

 See price on Amazon See price on Amazon

-The Sony LinkBuds S also have stereo speakers Active noise cancellation uses advanced kind of tech to reduce unwanted ambient sounds.
-How it works, it detects and analyzes the sound pattern of incoming noise and after inverts the soundwaves to counter it.
-Simply put, it's like having +1 (noise) then adding -1 (inverted noise) giving zero hence "diluting" the noise.
+Both Sony LinkBuds S and JBL Tune Flex have stereo speakers ANC makes use of advanced technology to actively cancel noise.
+How it works, it detects and analyzes the sound pattern of incoming noise and inverts the soundwaves to counter it.
+In simple terms, it's like having +1 (sound from your surrounding) and adding -1 (inverted noise) to make 0 hence "diluting" the noise.

-JBL Tune Flex have ANC enabling you to listen at lower volume levels, good for your ears as you don't need to crank up the earbuds volume to outcompete background sounds.
-The Sony LinkBuds S too have Active Noise Cancellation which makes both devices ideal for plane rides and rush hour travels.
-The JBL Tune Flex and Sony LinkBuds S operate with different noise cancellation modes, pick the noise cancellation type that suits your travel or that suites your relaxation time.
+JBL Tune Flex have ANC enabling you to listen at lower volume levels, good for your ears as you don't have to crank up the earbuds volume to overcome background noise.
+The Sony LinkBuds S too have ANC which makes both devices ideal for flights and rush hour travels.
+Each work with different noise cancellation settings, pick the mode that you prefer for commute or that enhances your relaxation time.

 Sony LinkBuds S has a Bluetooth version of 5.2, equal to that of the JBL Tune Flex .
 Newer versions provide faster data transfers.
-JBL Tune Flex have a 10meters distance connecting via Bluetooth.
+The JBL Tune Flex have a 10meters distance connecting via Bluetooth.
 Sony LinkBuds S have a maximum range of 10meters, equal to that of the JBL Tune Flex JBL Tune Flex support AAC, a codec used for Bluetooth audio.

 It supports 24-bit audio at 250kbps.
-Since it uses psychoacoustic modeling, it can provide better results than other codecs at a similar bit rate.
+Since it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.

 Being the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Tune Flex will work fine with your MacBook.

-If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.
+If you intend on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.
 The Sony LinkBuds S support AAC as well.
 Designed to be the successor of the MP3 format, AAC generally achieves higher sound quality than MP3 encoders at the same bit rate.

-Sony LinkBuds S too have a travel bag included, which is useful for safe transportation.
+Sony LinkBuds S too have a case included, which is useful for safe transportation.

 kinsta kinsta